Designated Visitor Information

+Designated Visitor Information

 - Getting ready: With your ESO User Portal username and password you get access to the webletters detailing your observing runs.
 Your User Portal credentials are also required to prepare your OBs using the web-based application for the visitor mode Phase 2 preparation p2.
 For general information about Phase 2, please visit the Phase 2 page.

-Get acquainted with your instrument.
+- Start working: Get acquainted with your instrument.
 The links on the left-side menu bar will take you to the various instruments web pages.
-Please, be sure to read the documentation.
-In particular, some of the instruments have some specific instructions and recommendations for visiting astronomers, accessible through the "visitor" link on each of the instrument web page.
+Some of the instruments have specific instructions and recommendations for visiting astronomers, accessible through the "visitor" link on each of the instrument web page.

 - p2: In order to prepare the observations, use the web-based application p2.

-In case you need more targets to fill the night, additional targets must be requested and approved in advance.
+- Targets and backup: In case you need more targets to fill the night, additional targets must be requested and approved in advance.
 Similarly, you should have a backup program in case the weather conditions do not permit your main program to be executed.
-In particular, keep in mind that strong wind often comes from the North, so backup targets to the South should be prepared.
+Keep in mind that strong wind often comes from the North, so backup targets to the South should be prepared.
 Additional targets, backup targets and change of instrument set-up must be requested well in advance using this procedure.

 Preparation of observing material

 In response to the COVID-19 pandemic, the Observatory has implemented a Restricted Operations mode with less than half of the usual staff at the observatory site.
 In order to enable smooth operations, we kindly ask you to prepare and submit the observing material (using p2) at least 10 days before the start of the first observing night:

 - A README file with contact information for observers [First+Last name and email (mandatory), phone number and skype contact (optional)].
 Please, note if the observations require a non-standard setup or special calibrations.

 - An as complete as possible set of Observing Blocks (OBs).
 OBs should contain finding charts (and ephemeris file for moving target observations for the scheduled nights).

 - A notification to ESO must be sent using “Notify ESO” button when this (preliminary) material is ready.